Do you have what it takes to be a part of the SDSU MHIRT program?

 Your SDSU Mentor will have earlier sent you a brief assignment to complete before pre-departure training.
 These assignments will be part of your training while in San Diego.

 The international research experience begins.
-Through the MHIRT program, you will receive a modest stipend which is meant to support you while at your research site and housing/per diem allowance (which will be reimbursed to you upon return).
+Through the MHIRT program, you will receive a modest stipend which is meant to support you.
+Your incidental and per diem allowances will be disbursed to you upon successful completion of the program.

 The international research experience concludes, and fellows return to their home campuses.